 It shouldn’t surprise you that holiday shoppers are slowly beginning to favor shopping online during Black Friday and Cyber Monday as opposed to camping out in long lines post-Thanksgiving dinner.
-According to a consumer survey conducted by the National Retail Federation (NRF), 42 percent of American adults preferred online holiday shopping last year, a slim-but-significant margin over the 41.6 percent who said they’d be visiting a brick-and-mortar store.
+According to a consumer survey conducted by the National Retail Federation (NRF), over half of American adults prefer online holiday shopping, a significant margin over those who said they’d be visiting a brick-and-mortar store.

 With that being said, more shoppers made purchases from their desktop computers last year than their mobile devices, which indicates that users are doing a lot of research and preparation before pulling the “checkout” trigger.
 To ensure that you’re ready for two of the biggest shopping days of the year, consider implementing some of the tips below.

 1. Get a Jumpstart — Give your customers a sneak-peek of what they can expect on Black Friday and Cyber Monday.
-The NRF reports that 40 percent of customers begin researching holiday shopping in October.
 Leverage e-mail campaigns, social media and homepage features to get the word out.

 2. Advertise Creatively — It may seem like a no-brainer, but well-positioned ads can help boost your holiday sales significantly.
 Get creative with eye-catching banner ads and AdWords ads that actually highlight the specific sales you’ll be running.
 Remember to plan for a surge in holiday bidding on AdWords, and budget accordingly.